 Honoring the airport’s namesake

-A large mural created in 1975 honoring former President Gerald R. Ford was restored in 2020 and relocated to the east end of the terminal, perfectly situated to welcome international travelers.
+Visitors can also see art pieces honoring former President Gerald R. Ford, who was raised in Grand Rapids.
+A large mural created in 1975 honoring the former president is displayed on the east end of the terminal, perfectly situated to welcome international travelers.
 Celebrated Grand Rapids artist Paul Collins was commissioned to create the mural, which depicts highlights of Ford’s life and presidency.

-The airport added a new piece of art in Ford’s honor, too.
-As part of the renovations, it dedicated the Presidential Gateway Plaza outside the entrance to the airport featuring a large circular bench complete with a bronze statue of the former president welcoming travelers.
+The former president is also honored in the Presidential Gateway Plaza outside the airport entrance.
+It features a large circular bench complete with a bronze statue of the former president welcoming travelers.

 The statue is part of the Community Legends Sculpture Project, an ongoing initiative to erect 25 bronze statues honoring people who helped shape Grand Rapids.
 (You can see several others on a walking tour of the city!)

-Another piece of art connected to the former president will also find a home in the airport.
-Alexander Calder, the creator of La Grande Vitesse installed outside City Hall in downtown Grand Rapids, gave the president a model plane he painted as part of his work commemorating the country’s bicentennial.
+Another piece of art connected to the former president is a model plane painted by Alexander Calder, the creator of La Grande Vitesse sculpture installed outside City Hall.
+Calder painted the plane, titled “Flying Colors of the United States,” as part of his work commemorating the country’s bicentennial.

 To learn more about the airport’s art project, visit their website.